ta3ag/lbd/docs/BackendTutorial/source/runbackend.rst

   %14 = call i32 asm sideeffect "addiu $0,$1,$2", "=r,r,P"(i32 %13, i32 5) #0, !srcloc !7

-The r in __asm__ will generate register (%1 for example) in llvm IR asm while I in __asm__ will generate const operand (-5 for example) in llvm IR asm.
-Remind, the LowerAsmOperandForConstraint() limit the positive or negative const operand value range to 16 bits.
+The r in __asm__ will generate register, \%1, in llvm IR asm while I in __asm__ will generate const operand, -5, in llvm IR asm.
+Remind, the LowerAsmOperandForConstraint() limit the positive or negative const operand value range to 16 bits since FL type immediate operand is 16 bits in Cpu0 instruction.
 The N is -65535 to -1 and P is 65535 to 1.
-Any out of value the code in LowerAsmOperandForConstraint() will make it as error.
+Any value out of the range, the code in LowerAsmOperandForConstraint() will treat it as error since FL instruction format has 16 bits limitation.

 Verilog of CPU0